West Ealing: 19th century

-Modern History
+Modern history

 West Ealing had a large cinema at the Uxbridge Road end of Northfield Avenue, which opened as the Kinema in 1913 and replaced the Ealing Dean Cottage Hospital.
 The cinema was rebuilt in 1928 as the Lido.
 When attendance fell, it was divided into two small cinemas (Studio one and Studio two) and the main hall became a bingo hall.
 After a change in ownership, the cinemas became Cannon 1 and 2 and the bingo facility reopened as a snooker hall.
 With another change of ownership it was briefly the Gosai, an Indian cinema primarily devoted to Bollywood films.
 After it closed, it was demolished in 2005.
 The site has been redeveloped in a partnership of the Dominion Housing Group and the Ealing Community and Voluntary Service; the new building, the Lido Centre, opened in 2007 as Ealing's volunteer centre.
 Above the voluntary-organisation work space are a number of small utility flats intended for social housing.

 Residential building growth in the area may be attributed to the 1871 GWR railway station at Ealing Dean and the line's later extension to Greenford via Castle Bar Park railway station and Drayton Green railway station; the 1901 London United Tramways Company line from Ealing to Southall, and the 1907 District Railway halt at Northfields.

 During the 1920s, a number of houses were built on the Argyle Park estate (from the Argyle Road to the Greenford GWR railway line) and along Kent Avenue.
 Later housing developments replaced the allotments west of Northfield Avenue; others created flats in Langham Gardens (off Gordon Road) in 1970 and another, in 1977, created the Green Man Lane Estate.
 In the early 1980s, the Berners Drive-Coleridge Square estate was built next to the rebuilt West Middlesex Lawn Tennis club west of Drayton Green.

 Since World War II there has been rebuilding in West Ealing, with a number of Victorian houses converted into flats.
-F. H. Rowse's, WHSmith, Marks and Spencer, Woolworth and McDonald's have left.
+F. H. Rowse's, WHSmith, Marks and Spencer, Woolworths and McDonald's have left.
 Recent arrivals include Wilko.
 The Daniel's store has been replaced by a gym under a block of flats.
 Waitrose replaced its original store with a larger one.
 Although West Ealing's shopping and cultural facilities have gradually declined, in 2001 it saw the establishment of London's only street market dedicated to farm produce.

 There has been a large settling of immigrants from countries such as Somalia and Poland to name a few.
 This has led to the creation of multiple estates and housing projects to house these new resident influx into the area.
 One estate in particular is the Green Man Lane Estate, which was built in the 70's and is situated just north of the High Street.
 This estate has been knocked down and still is in the process of a regeneration which is to make way for replacement properties for affordable rent, shared ownership and outright sale.